theKashey/react-focus-lock/README.md

   - `as` if you need to change internal `div` element, to any other.
 Use ref forwarding to give FocusLock the node to work with.
   - `lockProps` to pass any extra props (except className) to the internal wrapper.

-# Behavior
- 0. It will always keep focus inside Lock.
- 1. It will cycle forward then you press Tab.
- 2. It will cycle in reverse direction on Shift+Tab.
- 3. It will do it using _browser_ tools, not emulation.
- 4. It will handle positive tabIndex inside form.
- 5. It will prevent any jump outside, returning focus to the last element.

 ### Focusing in OSX (Safary/FireFox) is strange!
-By default `tabbing` in OSX `sees` only control, but not links or anything else `tabbable`.
-This is system settings, and Safary/FireFox obey.
+By default `tabbing` in OSX `sees` only controls, but not links or anything else `tabbable`.
+This is system settings, and Safari/FireFox obey.
 Press Option+Tab in Safary to loop across all tabbables, or change the Safary settings.
 There is no way to _fix_ FireFox, unless change system settings (Control+F7).
 See [this issue](https://github.com/theKashey/react-focus-lock/issues/24) for more information.

-You can use nested Locks or have more than one Lock on the page.
-Only `last`, or `deepest` one will work.
-No fighting.

 # Autofocus
  As long you cannot use `autoFocus` prop - cos "focusing" should be delayed to Trap activation, and autoFocus will effect immediately - Focus Lock provide a special API for it